Frequently Asked Questions

 Who is eligible to participate in the Fund?

-Any person who is employed full-time by a fire department and is certified or a candidate for certification by the Georgia Firefighter Standards and Training Council, or is enrolled as a volunteer firefighter with a volunteer fire department or combination fire department is eligible.
+Any Firefighter who is permanently compensated by a fire department, works at least 1040 hours for that department and is certified or a candidate for certification by the Georgia Firefighter Standards and Training Council, or is enrolled as a volunteer firefighter with a volunteer fire department or combination fire department is eligible.
 See OCGA 47-7-1 for full definitions and further references for fire departments and firefighter certifications.
 There are not any waiting periods, windows for joining, age requirements or physical/medical limitations.

 When are COLA's decided on?